ST4RGUARD/ST4RGUARD.github.io/_posts/2023-09-24-http_tunneling.md

     $ ssh -o ProxyCommand='ncat --proxy-type socks5 --proxy 127.0.0.1:1080 %h %p' database_admin@10.4.50.50

 now we've established an ssh connection to a pg db machine on an internal network via chisel reverse socks proxy tunneled through a reverse http tunnel

+### NOTE: may need to try different versions of chisel for compatibility